miguno/avro-hadoop-starter/README.md

     <JSON representation of Avro record #3>\t
     ...

-Here's the basic data flow from your input data in binary Avro format to our streaming mapper:
+Here is the basic data flow from your input data in binary Avro format to our streaming mapper:

     input.avro (binary)  ---AvroAsTextInputFormat---> deserialized data (JSON) ---> Mapper